jaysun025/MERN-Auth-API-1/README.md

 // comes before our routes are used. app.use(cors());

-// Add `express.json` middleware which will
-// parse JSON requests into JS objects before
-// they reach the route files. app.use(express.json());

 // The urlencoded middleware parses requests which use
 // a specific content type (such as when using Axios) app.use(express.urlencoded({ extended: true }))